heroku/cowboy/manual/cowboyku_router.md

 ### dispatch_rules() - opaque to the user

-> Rules for dispatching request used by Cowboy.
+> Rules for dispatching request used by Cowboyku.

 ### routes() = [{Host, Paths} | {Host, constraints(), Paths}]